-I love those times where things click for a kid and he suddenly just gets it.
-You can see it in his eyes and his actions.
-He knows he got it and he feels good about it.
-In that instant his confidence level soars and he became a better wrestler in a mere second.
+I love those times where things click for a kid and he/she suddenly just gets it.
+You can see it in his/her eyes and actions.
+They know they got it and feel good about it.
+In that instant confidence levels soar and they became a better wrestler in a mere second.
 How awesome is that?
 A kid learns one move.
 Nails it (like a HAMMER!).
-And he is magically improved.
-Most times it’s not even from the move that he learned.
-It’s simply because he gained confidence in his ability to learn and adapt.
+And is magically improved.
+Most times it’s not even from the move learned.
+It’s simply because they gained confidence in their ability to learn and adapt.
 The best part of wrestling (and all sports, really) is that this new self esteem carries over into all aspects of life.

 The greatest moments in wrestling are those consisting of grueling practices or a hard fought win.
 When you finish and you just know that you worked as hard as you could that day to get better…to get the win.
 You may walk off exhausted, puking, or thinking slightly more profane thoughts at the time, but deep down you feel good.
 You feel tough.
 Invincible, maybe.
 Like…a HAMMER!!

 And that is what it’s all about.
 Getting better everyday.
 Improving upon something.
 Even the smallest of details.
 That’s all it takes to get where you want to go.
 Work on one thing each day.
 Just one!
 Now how simple is that?
 It may not be easy exactly, but very simple.
 Maybe it’s even as simple as doing a set of push ups before bed.
 Hey, it may sound lame but who else is doing that.
 Do some stance and motion in the hallway when you wake up.
 It doesn’t matter.
 Do something.